World heavyweight boxing championship records and statistics: 1885–1921

+World champions were initially recognized by wide public acclamation, with heavyweight champions winning and losing championship recognition solely in the ring.
+Retirements periodically resulted in no one, true champion being recognized, while in other cases new champions were proclaimed only to see a previously recognized champion come out of retirement.
+Public interest in boxing resulted in a true champion being determined by means of title claimants facing one another in the ring, with the winner being recognized as world champion.

+Currently, International Boxing Hall Of Fame recognizes these world heavyweight title lineages from this period:

 Sanctioning organizations: 1921–present

 Gradually, the role of recognizing champions in the division evolved into a more formal affair, with public acclamation being supplemented (or in some cases, contradicted) by recognition by one or more athletic commissions, sanctioning organizations, or a combination of them.
 The International Boxing Hall of Fame (IBHOF) recognizes these organizations as major in boxing: